j3pic/lisp-binary/README.md

 * Floating point values in IEEE half, single, double, quadruple, and octuple precision formats.
 * Enumerated types (an integer goes in the file, but all you see is a symbol)
 * Strings: NUL-terminated (or an alternative terminator if you need it), Pascal-style counted strings (preceded by an integer giving the length), and fixed-length strings.
 Any encoding supported by FLEXI-STREAMS is supported.
 * Arrays: Fixed-length and Pascal-style counted arrays are directly supported.
-The element-type can be anything you could use elsewhere in the DEFBINARY form.
+The element-type can be anything you could use elsewhere in the DEFBINARY form (for example, you could have an array of NUL-terminated strings).
 The length of the "fixed-length" type of array is evaluated at runtime, and can incorporate the values of other fields.
 * Raw byte buffers.
-They read as integers instead of characters, and aren't subject to a character-encoding.
+They read as 8-bit integers instead of characters, and aren't subject to a character-encoding.
 * Offsets to data found later in the file (you see the data pointed to, not the offset).
 * Other structs declared with DEFBINARY.